 Aspirin Formula

-Acetylsalicylic Acid has the chemical formula C9H8O4.
+Acetylsalicylic acid has the chemical formula C9H8O4.
 Likewise, the extended formula for the same is CH3COOC6H4COOH.
-It also has a molecular mass of around 180.159 g mol-1.
-The molecule is formed by an aromatic ring with two functional groups in position -orto: carboxylic acid as the first substituent and an ester group as the second.
+It also has a molecular mass of around 180.159 g/mol.
+The molecule is formed by an aromatic ring with two functional groups in position-ortho: carboxylic acid as the first substituent and an ester group as the second.
+Learn more about aspirin formula, its properties and uses.

 What is Acetylsalicylic Acid?